Hawk1533/GesturePredict/README.md

 skicit - machine learning

 # Result:
 The project is not finished, but some good results are already achieved.
-Average accuracy 80% for train set
+Average accuracy 80% for train set!